-This document presents an overview of the cluster policy in Korea.
-Given its importance to contextualise the cluster policies (and related) analysed in the factsheets, a comprehensive outlook of the country in socioeconomic terms can be consulted in the OECD Economic Survey: Korea 2018.

-The "Economic Surveys" present the major challenges faced by the country, evaluates the short-term outlook, and makes specific policy recommendations.
+This document presents an overview of the cluster policy in the Republic of Korea (also: South Korea).
+Given the importance to contextualise the cluster policies (and related) analysed in the factsheets, a comprehensive outlook of the country in socioeconomic terms can be consulted in the OECD Economic Survey: Korea 2020.
+The Economic Surveys present the major challenges faced by the country, evaluates the short-term outlook, and makes specific policy recommendations.